astronomer/docs/astro/upgrade-runtime.md

 As you plan to upgrade, keep in mind that:

 - All versions of the Astro CLI support all versions of Astro Runtime.
 There are no dependencies between the two products.
 - Upgrading to certain versions of Runtime might result in extended upgrade times or otherwise disruptive changes to your environment.
-To learn more, see [Upgrade Considerations](upgrade-runtime.md#upgrade-considerations).
+To learn more, see [Upgrade considerations](upgrade-runtime.md#upgrade-considerations).
 - Astronomer does not support downgrading a Deployment on Astro to a lower version of Astro Runtime.

-To stay up to date on the latest versions of Astro Runtime, see [Astro Runtime Release Notes](runtime-release-notes.md).
+To stay up to date on the latest versions of Astro Runtime, see [Astro Runtime release notes](runtime-release-notes.md).
 For more information on Astro Runtime versioning and support, see [Astro Runtime versioning and lifecycle policy](runtime-version-lifecycle-policy.md).
 For a full collection of Astro Runtime Docker images, go to the [Astro Runtime repository on Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags).

 ## Prerequisites